NordicPlayground/nrf-knx-iot/doc/testing_samples/knxiot_application_samples/light_switch_sensor.rst

 Building and running
 ********************
-This sample can be found under :file:`samples/light_switch_sensor`.
+This sample can be found in the :file:`samples/light_switch_sensor` file.

-To build the sample, follow the steps in the `Building and programming an application`_ documentation.
+To build the sample, follow the steps in the `Building and programming an application`_ page.

 Testing
 *******